 Hall’s directorial debut, Thank You For Your Service, a movie about soldiers struggling with post-traumatic stress disorder after a grueling deployment to Iraq, hits theaters on October 27.
 Hall also wrote the screenplay for that film, an adaption of a nonfiction book by David Finkel starring Haley Bennett and Miles Teller.

 “I have been a fan of Jason’s writing for a long time and was impressed with his talent as a director when I saw Thank You For Your Service,” Donald De Line, whose company, De Line Pictures, is producing The Virginian, told Deadline.
 “He has a singular vision for The Virginian that takes the story to unexpected and provocative places.”

-One of those “provocative places” could be Washington’s habit of keeping slaves.
+One of those “provocative places” could be Washington’s record of keeping slaves.
 By the end of his life, Washington personally owned 123 enslaved individuals.
 He freed them all in his will when he died in 1799, making him the only one of the country’s founding fathers to do so.
 President Donald Trump recently pointed to the fact that Washington owned slaves to defend the preservation of statues of Confederate generals, including Robert E. Lee.

 There is no release date yet for The Virginian.